ajaydevarakonda7/intro-to-marketing-notes/README.md

 Try to please every single customer and you'll go out of business.
 Marketer has to be transparent, authentic and has to consider the entire customer experience.

 #### My Own Notes
-But the kind of product that I try to build is not much customer focused, may be because I am trying to build a product which in my idea is a not built one.
+But the kind of product that I try to build is not much customer focused.

 She also talks about connected community.
 I do not believe it would be as effective as direct word of mouth.
 But I've seen some people give advice about some products if they work really well.